 We build partnerships and capability to enable researchers, industry, government and end-users to collaborate and innovate in the agriculture sector.
 Find out more.

-Led by Director, Professor Owen Atkin, we are a well-seasoned team with experience in industry engagement, business management and development, marketing, communications, administration, evaluation and education.
+Led by Director, Professor Owen Atkin, we are a well-seasoned team with experience in industry engagement, business management and development, evaluation, education, marketing, communications, and administration.
 Meet the Team.

 We are located in an innovation precinct anchored by major institutions ANU and CSIRO, with world-class expertise and infrastructure in biological, environmental and agricultural science, working closely with computer scientists, engineers, economists, social scientists and policy researchers.